RegestaItalia/trm-cli/README.md

 ```
 trm view trm-server
 ```
-You should see informations about the trm-server version you have installed.
+You should see information about the trm-server version you have installed.

 ### Installing a package